Integrate Your Google Cloud Platform Databases with Your Wix Site

 Copy

-Now that we have a database and an adaptor service, we are ready to add the database as an external collection on our site.
+Now that you have a database and an adaptor service, you're ready to add the database as an external collection on your site.

 Note: You can only add external collections to your site if you have a premium plan.